EnhancedPlugins/EnhancedHomes-old/README.md

 Players can set homes in different worlds and teleport to them without any issues.
 - [X] **Configurable homes limit, cross-world teleportation, and more.**
 Plugin can be fully customized to your liking with the configuration file but also with the permissions.
+- [X] **Configurable messages.**
+All messages can be customized in the configuration file and prefix can be changed or removed.
 - [X] **Lightweight and easy to use.**
 EnhancedHomes is a very lightweight plugin that is easy to use and doesn't require any setup.
 - [X] **Active development.**